johanns/libepaper/examples/README.md

 # Examples & Tutorials

-A collection of example applications demonstrating libepaper2 features and best practices.
+A collection of example applications demonstrating libepaper features and best practices.

 ## Table of Contents